ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 ## Function - LDAP Utilities: Toggle Access
 A function that allows an LDAP user, with the correct privileges to enable or disable another account given their DN.
 This is an Active Directory `only` function.

+Notes:
+* Sufficient permissions may be necessary for the OU containing users to read all properties and write all properties.
 <details><summary>Inputs:</summary>
 <p>